 “We wanted to provide publishers with technology that allows them to provide users with choice,” Barokas told me.

 Publishers must make money.
 The reader must not be overly annoyed.

 “Otherwise, little by little, content will go away,” Barokas said.
-“We are not in a sustainable media ecosystem today.”Michael Rosenwald is a staff writer at the Washington Post.
-Follow him on Twitter @mikerosenwald
+“We are not in a sustainable media ecosystem today.”Michael Rosenwald is a reporter at the Washington Post.
+He has also written for The New Yorker, Esquire, and The Economist.
+Follow him on Twitter @mikerosenwald.